 Where the vehicle is provided with an integrated CRS as standard equipment, 1 point shall be awarded to the Child Protection score.
+Where the vehicle is provided with one "Group I-III" integrated CRS as standard, 1

 Where the vehicle is provided with one "Group I-III" integrated CRS as standard, 1 additional point shall be awarded to the Child Protection score.